datapower-virtual-appliance-demo/dpxx-ops/README.md

 Login to ArgoCD with `admin` and `password`.

-> **Note**
+> **Note**<br>
-> If DNS name resolution has has not been created automatically for your cluster, you will need to add the URL hostname to your `/etc/hosts` to identify the IP address of the ArgoCD server.
+> If DNS name resolution has not been set up for your cluster hostname, you will need
+> to add the URL hostname to your local machine  `/etc/hosts` file to identify the IP address of the ArgoCD server.
+> e.g. `141.125.162.227 openshift-gitops-server-openshift-gitops.apps.sno-ajo-1.snoajo1.com`

-You will see the following screen:
+Upong successful login, you will see the following screen:

 ![diagram4](./docs/images/diagram4.png)